 AWS Fargate and Cloud Foundry have their good points, but they also fail in several ways.
 Consider IronWorker as an alternative.

-Importantly, IronWorker has a straightforward pricing strategy with three tiers:
+Importantly, IronWorker has a straightforward pricing strategy.

 It isn’t just the low, predictable pricing that attracts companies to IronWorker.
 The container management solution has features like: